Feinstein: Senate Russia probe building obstruction case against Trump

 Sen. Susan Collins, R-Maine, who is also a member of the Senate’s Intelligence Committee, said in an interview Sunday it’s still unclear whether or not there was any form of collusion between Russians and people in Trump’s orbit.

-The conversations between Flynn and Russian Ambassador Sergey Kislyak during the transition “should not have been taking place,” Collins said, since there was only one president at he time, President Obama.
+The conversations between Flynn and Kislyak during the transition “should not have been taking place,” Collins said, since there was only one president at the time, President Obama.
 “But that does not confirm collusion."

 Collins added that she would still like to hear from Flynn because she believes “he could contribute a great deal to our investigation,” but Flynn has declined their invitations, citing the Fifth Amendment.
 Collins said their committee does not have access to the interview transcripts in Mueller’s probe.